-The Divine Wisdom or Bibek-Budhi of the Gurbani represents the power of impartial self-analysis and discerning introspection for the aspiring seeker (Sikh).
+The Wisdom or Bibek-Budhi of the Gurbani represents the power of impartial self-analysis and discerning introspection for the aspiring seeker (Sikh).
 The Gurbani teaches us that this power of one’s introspection can and must be invoked to review the conflicts of the daily life in one’s instinctive mind to determine the favorable or unfavorable outcome.

-- ਬੰਦੇ ਖੋਜੁ ਦਿਲ ਹਰ ਰੋਜ ਨਾ ਫਿਰੁ ਪਰੇਸਾਨੀ ਮਾਹਿ ॥: O human being, search your heart every day, and do not wander around in confusion (sggs 727).
+- ਬੰਦੇ ਖੋਜੁ ਦਿਲ ਹਰ ਰੋਜ ਨਾ ਫਿਰੁ ਪਰੇਸਾਨੀ ਮਾਹਿ ॥: O man!
+Search your own heart every day, and do not wander around in perplexity (distress, trouble…). (sggs 727).

-When the mind is carefully studied with the power of introspection consisting of a pure discriminating reasoning (Bibek Budhi), patient and vigilance, it reveals to us our defects, shocking crookedness, perversions, and weaknesses.
-In the beginning, all of this will not be pleasing to one’s false-ego-sense at all!
+When the mind is carefully studied and debugged, it reveals to us our demerits, defects, shocking crookedness, perversions, weaknesses, etc. In the beginning, all of this will not be pleasing to one’s false-ego-sense at all!

 In nutshell — in order to win the battle of life — the Wisdom of the Gurbani teaches to turn the outgoing mind (i.e., extrovert) around, and turn it within (i.e., introvert).
 The Gurbani’s Divine Wisdom teaches: